Hospice nurse complete career guide

 - communicating the patient’s status with the hospice care team

-The role is not curative but involves many clinical duties.
+The role is not curative although it involves many clinical duties.
 In contrast with other types of nursing roles, there is no expectation that the patient will recover.
 Nonetheless, hospice nurses are expected to make the patient as comfortable as possible through medical and non-medical interventions.
 A hospice nurse can also serve as a liaison person to other caregivers or spiritual guides and provide emotional support to patients and families.

 The use of medicine is not the only tool that is critical in this area of healthcare.
 Being able to listen and stay present during the dying process can mean a less emotionally and physically painful experience for patients and their loved ones.

 A hospice nurse has the clinical knowledge and skills of a nurse in an acute care setting.
-Their personal traits include being compassionate, honest, patient and empathetic.
+Their personal traits include being compassionate, honest, patient, and empathetic.
 Some hospice nurses consider their role to be a higher-level calling.
 This role goes beyond being simply caring.
 It taps into feeling honored to hold someone’s hand in their time of death, experiencing the value of selflessness, and understanding healing even in dying.
-It is not a path for those who are faint of heart or for those have a difficulty dealing with loss.
+It is not a path for those who are faint of heart or for those who have difficulty dealing with loss.